-The purpose of this test is to determine if particles are created by these operations and alternatively to enable the removal of any particles left over during assembly and shaken out by transport to site or dislodged due to these mechanical operations.
+The purpose of the mechanical conditioning test is to determine if particles are created by these operations and alternatively to enable the removal of any particles left over during assembly and shaken out by transport to site or dislodged due to these mechanical operations.
 Particles found shall be retained for analysis.

-• The customer shall provide permission for the site HV tests, to be performed only on completion of the additional operations test.
-Should any flashovers occur during the subsequent HV test the customer will specify additional cleaning and test procedures.
+The Employer shall provide permission for the site HV tests, clause 2.35.03, to be performed only on completion of the additional operations test.
+Should two or more flashovers occur in any compartments during the subsequent HV test the Employer shall specify additional cleaning and test procedures to be carried out by the Contractor before testing can recommence.
+Note: HV Testing plan shall record gas values as per this specification which supersedes IEC.
+Values shall also be recorded in atmospheric values (absolute) as per the Employers norms and not vessel pressure.